 Ashley, William Henry, Letter, 1837, (C2541)

-Concerns purchase of residence in Virginia for Ashley's sister and purchase by Chouteau and Ashley of land between Arrow Rock and Boonville.
+The papers contain a letter concerning the purchase of a residence in Virginia for Ashley's sister and purchase by Chouteau and Ashley of land between Arrow Rock and Boonville, Missouri.

 Baker, J.H.P. ( -1913), Civil War Diary, 1864-1865, (C1449)